-This means you are getting a vibrational massage with this Sharper Image deep tissue massager.
+This means you are getting a vibrational massage2 with this Sharper Image deep tissue massager.
 You shouldn’t expect deeper punches like Theragun.

 But should it have enough stall force and rapid percussions, then 10mm can be good enough to go deep-tissue.
 And here’s what we think of its stall force.

 Stall force is the gun’s ability to remain functional when pressure is applied to the motor.

 After testing the device, we figured the stall force wasn’t so bad.
 However, it feels like an entry-level gun stall force.
 We estimate it’s 25-30lbs. at top speed.
 It could be single digits at lower speeds.

 For perspective, it takes very minimal pressure to significantly slow down the percussions (at low speeds).

 It feels slightly robust at higher speeds but slows down significantly when you press it against large muscle groups.
 Pressing the gun against the body helps to achieve deep tissue penetration and treatment3.